William R. King

-William Rufus DeVane King (April 7, 1786 – April 18, 1853) was an American politician and diplomat.
-He was the 13th vice president of the United States from March 4 until his death in April 1853.
-King had previously served as a U.S. representative from North Carolina and a senator from Alabama.
-He also served as minister to France under President James K. Polk.
+William Rufus DeVane King (April 7, 1786 – April 18, 1853) was an American politician and diplomat who served as the 13th vice president of the United States from March 4, 1853, until his death.
+He previously served as a U.S. representative from North Carolina, a U.S. senator from Alabama, and minister to France.

-A Democrat, King was a Unionist and his contemporaries considered him to be a moderate on the issues of sectionalism, slavery, and westward expansion, which contributed to the American Civil War.
-He helped draft the Compromise of 1850.
-King is the only United States vice president to take the oath of office on foreign soil, and was inaugurated in Cuba, due to his poor health.
-He died of tuberculosis 45 days later, becoming the third vice president to die in office.
-Only John Tyler and Andrew Johnson, both of whom succeeded to the presidency, have had shorter tenures.
-King was the only U.S. vice president from Alabama.
+A Democratic-Republican and later a Democrat, King was a leading political figure in early Alabama and was elected as one of the state's first U.S. senators after its admission to the Union in 1819.
+He aligned politically with Andrew Jackson and served multiple terms in the Senate, including as president pro tempore.
+During the sectional disputes preceding the American Civil War, he supported slavery and opposed abolitionist efforts in the territories, while also opposing secession.

+King was elected vice president in 1852 on the ticket headed by Franklin Pierce.
+Because he was ill with tuberculosis, Congress permitted him to take the oath of office in Cuba, making him the only U.S. vice president to be sworn in on foreign soil.
+He died 45 days later, without carrying out any duties of the office.
+Historians have also written about his close relationship with James Buchanan.

 Early life

-King was born on April 7, 1786, in Sampson County, North Carolina, to William King and Margaret DeVane.
-He graduated from the University of North Carolina at Chapel Hill in 1803, where he was also a member of the Philanthropic Society.
-Admitted to the North Carolina Bar Association in 1805 or 1806, after reading law with Judge William Duffy of Fayetteville, North Carolina, he began practice in Clinton.
-He was also a Freemason.
+King was born on April 7, 1786, in Sampson County, North Carolina, the son of William King and Margaret DeVane.
+He graduated from the University of North Carolina at Chapel Hill in 1803, where he was a member of the Philanthropic Society.
+After reading law with Judge William Duffy of Fayetteville, North Carolina, he was admitted to the bar in 1805 or 1806 and began practicing law in Clinton.
+King was also a Freemason.